 I introduced this bill to make it easier to prove age discrimination and enforce laws against it.
 Age discrimination is one of the most pervasive forms of bias Oregonians experience at work, but many employees have no recourse when they face unfair practices related to their age.

-Status: In House Business and Labor Committee; Public hearing on 3/13; This bill died in committee.
+Status: In House Business and Labor Committee; Public hearing on 3/13; Died in committee.
+Did not pass in 2019.

 SB 608: Tenant Protections